strata-mvc/project/wp-content/plugins/contact-form-7-honeypot/readme.txt

 Follow us on [Twitter](http://www.twitter.com/daobydesign) and on [Facebook](http://www.facebook.com/daobydesign) for updates and news.

+= IMPORTANT NOTE: =
+If you are using CF7 3.6+, use the latest version of this plugin.
+If you are using an older version of CF7, you will need to use [CF7 Honeypot v1.3](http://downloads.wordpress.org/plugin/contact-form-7-honeypot.1.3.zip).

+<strong>Support can be found [here](http://wordpress.org/support/plugin/contact-form-7-honeypot).</strong>

-Visit the [Contact Form 7 Honeypot plugin page](http://www.daobydesign.com/free-plugins/honeypot-module-for-contact-form-7-wordpress-plugin) for support & additional information.
+Visit the [Contact Form 7 Honeypot plugin page](http://www.daobydesign.com/free-plugins/honeypot-module-for-contact-form-7-wordpress-plugin) for installation & additional information.

-<strong>NOTE:</strong> If your contact form honeypot shortcode is visible on your form after updating to CF7 3.6, please make sure you update to version 1.4 of this plugin or higher.

 == Installation ==